Views 514

 Preventing Color Bleeding

-- Check for colorfastness by adding white fabric scraps to test for color transfer.
+- Test for colorfastness using white scraps of fabric to test for dye transfer.

 How to pre-wash your fabric